karlwestviaecole/mws-restaurant-stage-1/README.md

 ## How the app works

 The start page shows a map with markers for some restaurants in New York.
-You can click on a marker to navigation to the details page for that restaurant.
+You can click on a marker to navigate to the details page for that restaurant.

 Below the map is a grid with some information cards for each restaurant.
 Use the dropdown controls to filter the cards in the grid.
 Each card has a link that will take you the the details page for that restaurant.

-On the detals page, you'll see that restaurant on a map.
-There is information about the restaurant and a list of reviews for that restaurant.
+On the details page, you'll see that restaurant on a map.
+There is information about the restaurant and a list of reviews.

 ## Contributing